 Another great pleasure of summer, peaches are delicious and nutritious for your dog to enjoy.
 They’re full of antioxidants to fight against inflammation and other ailments.
 Plus, they’re an excellent source of vitamins A, E, and B-complex.

-Peaches are also high in fiber, zinc, copper, phosphorus, potassium, and iron!
+Peaches are also high in fibre, zinc, copper, phosphorus, potassium, and iron!
 Iron helps with blood flow to deliver essential nutrients to parts of the body.
 Puppies need lots of iron to help them grow, but all dogs need iron in their diet.
 While they mostly absorb iron from meat or hardy vegetables in their diet, peaches can provide large quantities of another source of this important mineral if needed.

 How to Feed Your Dog Peaches